engineering cogs arranged on a technical drawing

 Accreditation

-All our General Engineering degrees are accredited by the Institution of Engineering and Technology, the Institution of Mechanical Engineers and the Institute of Measurement and Control.
-The BEng is "accredited in partial fulfilment of the academic requirements for Chartered Engineer status" which means that you can become a Chartered Engineer (CEng) by undertaking extra study later in your career.
+All our General Engineering degrees are accredited by the Institution of Engineering and Technology and the Institution of Mechanical Engineers.
+The MEng satisfies the academic requirements of the Engineering Council, enabling you to become a Chartered Engineer (CEng).

 Careers and employability